ELEVATE-Project/project-service/README.md

         ```
         ./install-dependencies.sh
         ```
         > Note: Install all missing dependencies and use check-dependencies script to ensure everything is installed and running.
+Additionally, if PostgreSQL is already installed on your system, it may be running on the default port 5432.
+Make sure to verify the active port and update the env configurations for user, SCP, and notification services accordingly.
     4. Uninstall dependencies by running `uninstall-dependencies.sh`:

         ```